BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/70-FormConfiguration.md

 });
 ```
 :::info
-The declaration into the model and association into the constants are already set when using CRUD generation from BIAToolkit.
+The declaration in the model and association in the constants are already set when using CRUD generation from BIAToolkit.
 :::

 ### Configuration
-You must add all your fields to display into the `columns` property of the `BiaFieldsConfig<TDto>`.
+You must add all your fields to display in the `columns` property of the `BiaFieldsConfig<TDto>`.
 Each column item must be a `BiaFieldConfig<TDto>`, where you will configure for each field :
 - **`field`** : feature's property name to bind with *(mandatory in constructor)*
 - **`header`** : header name of your feature's property when displayed into a table *(mandatory in constructor)*